This post is all about how to maintain a minimal capsule wardrobe!

 You can choose to sell or give away the clothes you decide to remove, but for now, we just want to remove the items we don’t want or need anymore and place them off to the side.

 3. Determine If Your Needs/Style Has Changed

 The final factor to help you maintain your minimalist wardrobe would be to assess your needs and style!

 Your needs and style can be determined by a few different life changes that you’ve made since creating your initial minimal capsule wardrobe.

 Your minimalist wardrobe needs can be commonly determined by a new job and possibly a move to a warmer or colder climate.

 A new job may require you to have more fancy clothes or even just a few new outfits to look presentable.
-On the other hand, your new job could be remote, and thus the “work” clothes you originally had are not needed any longer.
+On the other hand, your new job could be remote, and thus the “work” clothes you originally had are no longer.